 Jamsil Stadium is located in the southern part of Seoul on subway line 2 (Outer circle line).
 It is four subway stops from the Dong Seoul bus station (one of the major bus stations in Seoul) and six subway stops from Gangnam.
 Exiting the subway at the Baseball Stadium exit will put you about 40 meters from the ticket office at the stadium.

 There are a large number of intra-city buses that go straight past the stadium as well as parking for approximately 2,500 cars over several parking lots near the stadium.
 As with the two other KBO stadiums accessible from Seoul's huge subway system, subway is the cheapest, fastest and most enjoyable way to get to and from a game.
-Tickets are about 1,200 won each way.
+Tickets are about 1,200 won (about $1.20 USD) each way.

 It is a much longer haul from Incheon International Airport, taking about 2 hours whether you go direct by bus 6008 or take the subway (lines A and 2, change at Hongik University Station).
 It's about 45 minutes from central Seoul station to Jamsil via the subway.